- by Catherine

-- Last Updated: 2023-09-26
+Last Updated: 2023-09-26

 More than 1300 years ago, Princess Wencheng(625-680) of the Tang Dynasty left the prosperous capital Chang 'an (northwest of today's Xi 'an, Shanxi Province) and traveled about 3,000 kilometers to the west.
-After many difficulties and dangers, she arrived in Tubo and married to Songtsan Gambo - the king.
+After many difficulties and dangers, she arrived in Tubo and married the King - Songtsan Gambo.
 The story of Princess Wencheng and Songtsan Gambo, as well as the achievements in promoting Tibetan culture, are still widely spread among the Han and Tibetan people in the form of murals, dramas, folk songs, and legends ever since.

 Cultural Relics Related to Princess Wencheng

 Specially built for Princess Wencheng, Potala Palace has a total of 1000 rooms and is magnificent.
 After two expansions in later generations, the present scale was formed.
 It is in the preservation of a large number of the rich content of the murals.
 These murals have sophisticated composition, lifelike characters, and bright colors.
 Among them, including the scene of the difficulties and dangers Princess Wencheng encountered along the way to Tibet, as well as the scene of a warm welcome when she arrived in Lhasa.
 Princess Wencheng presided over the construction of Ramoche Temple and Jokhang Temple.
 It is said the willow trees outside the Jokhang Temple were planted by Princess Wencheng, which has become the famous Tang willow of later generations.
 The statue of Buddha brought by Princess Wencheng is still enshrined in Jokhang Temple and worshipped by the Tibetan people and all the Buddhist pilgrims all over the world.
 Today, in the Potala Palace and Jokhang Temple of Lhasa, there are also statues of Princess Wencheng, which are very exquisite and vivid.
 By the Lhasa River at night, "Princess Wencheng" large-scale live play tells the story of this interracial matrimony for peace-making.

-The Story of Princess Wencheng and Songtsan Gambo's Marriage
+The Story of Princess Wencheng and Songtsan Gambo